AriFordsham/GHCWiki/commentary/rts/scheduler.md

 - An *unbound* thread is created by `Control.Concurrent.forkIO`.
 Foreign calls made by an unbound thread are made by an arbitrary OS thread.

+Initialization of TSOs is handled in `createThread` in [rts/Threads.c](/trac/ghc/browser/ghc/rts/Threads.c); this function is in turn invoked by `createGenThread`, `createIOThread` and `createStrictIOThread` in [rts/RtsAPI.c](/trac/ghc/browser/ghc/rts/RtsAPI.c).
+These functions setup the initial stack state, which controls what the thread executes when it actually gets run.
+These functions are the ones invoked by the `fork#` and other primops (recall entry-points for primops are located in [rts/PrimOps.cmm](/trac/ghc/browser/ghc/rts/PrimOps.cmm)).

 ## Tasks